Biochar application to soils

 • moisture content

-• random reflectance (only if applying for 1000-year permanence)
+• random reflectance and residual organic carbon (only if applying for 1000-year permanence)

 Measurements shall be performed by laboratories with at least one quality assurance accreditation, such as: